fourstix/Elfos-TMS9118-Demos/README.md

   The 1802-Mini Hardware
   Copyright (c) 2021-2022 by David Madole

+  The Convert9918 Image Conversion Program
+  Copyright (c) 2017-2022 by Mike Brent

   Many thanks to the original authors for making their designs and code available as open source.

   This code, firmware, and software is released under the [MIT License](http://opensource.org/licenses/MIT).